MDU-PHL/bohra/docs/guides/quality_control.md

 The `bohra` pipeline outputs a html report with all results for the pipeline that was run.
 The summary table will be the first or second tab (if you have run one of the [comparative pipelines](../usage/running_bohra.md#comparative-pipelines)) you see when opening up the file in your browser.

+## Key metrics

+Depending upon your input data and the pipeline run some or all of the following may be available to you.

+###